Examination Guidance

 If you are anticipating any EC related problems or need guidance on types of supplementary evidence to include in your claim, you should immediately the Student Engagement Team sbm-engagement@qmul.ac.uk

-EC claims for examinations will be referred to the Extenuating Circumstances Sub-Board Committee in June for review by the Board.
-If your claim is approved, you will be granted a first sit in the late summer resit period in August.
+If your claim is approved, you will be granted a first sit in the late summer resit period in August or the next available oppurtunity.

 8. Raising queries during assessments